 Check with your

-local ODF district, protective association office or rural fire department before burning yard debris.
-Burn permits are required on all ODF protected lands during fire season.
+forest protective associations or local fire department before burning debris.
+Burn permits are required on all ODF-protected lands during fire season.
 Many areas prohibit all burning when fire danger increases.

 Fire Protection Division503-945-7529Email

 A .gov website belongs to an official government organization in the United States.

 A lock icon ( ) or https:// means you’ve safely connected to the .gov website.

 Only share sensitive information on official, secure websites.